 1 McKinsey Global Institute.
 Big Data: The next frontier for innovation, competition and productivity, May 2011

-use visualisation software to analyse data, draw implications and communicate findings; provide input on database requirements for reporting/analytics; acquire, manage and document data (e.g. geo-spatial); and create visualisations from data, for example GIS data and sales data
+Use visualisation software to analyse data, draw conclusions and communicate findings; provide input on database requirements for reporting/analytics; acquire, manage and document data (e.g. geo-spatial); and create visualisations from data, for example GIS data and sales data.

 Study On Demand

 Our online career-focused degrees give you full control and ultimate flexibility over your study.
 It’s Study On Demand, on your schedule, on your terms.